The Dowager’s hump used to be a type of posture that was only associated with elderly women.

-A closer look at the name only emphasizes this fact, specifically, the word ‘Dowager’ is associated with the idea of a widow or a dignified elderly woman.
+A closer look at the name only emphasizes this fact, specifically, the definition of a ‘Dowager’ is a widow or a dignified elderly woman.

 While it is natural to have a slight curve on the 7th vertebrae of the neck, someone with a Dowager’s hump will have an abnormal curve that is more pronounced.

 There are a couple of reasons why a Dowager’s hump may form, but most of the Dowager’s hump that exist among young people today is a result of bad posture.

-If you have a Dowager’s hump that you feel may be a result of having bad posture, then this is certainly an article you will want to read.
+If you have a Dowager’s hump that you feel may be a result of having bad posture, then this is an article you will want to read.

 Causes of a Dowager’s Hump

-So far I’ve talked about the development of a Dowager’s hump as a result of holding the body in a bad posture.
+So far we’ve talked about the development of a Dowager’s hump as a result of holding the body in a bad posture.

 Research in the medical field shows that we can trace the cause of a Dowager’s hump to four things.

 Some people may experience improper development of the vertebral column leading to an abnormal curvature of the spine known as kyphosis.

-As a result, the curvature of the spine causes a hump on the back to form.
-This abnormality is usually due to genetic makeup and may exist in other family members.
+With the weakening of the bones, comes a spinal column which is more susceptible to bending and sitting in the incorrect position resulting in the formation of a hump.

 A spine that has been damaged, deformed or collapsed in a certain way may repair itself in the position of a Dowager’s hump.

-- Bad posture – Bad posture is the main reason that we are now seeing a rise in a Dowager’s hump-forming in many young people today.
+Bad posture is the main reason that we are now seeing a rise in a Dowager’s hump-forming in many young people today.

-If you have a Dowager’s hump that has been caused by injury or a spinal defect, then you should seek a medical professional.
+If you have a Dowager’s hump that has been caused by an injury or a spinal defect, then you should seek a medical professional.

-How Bad Posture causes a Dowager’s Hump
+Bad Posture and Dowager’s Hump

 One of the main reasons why a Dowager’s hump has become more prevalent today is due to the increasing amount of time we spend in front of a digital screen.

 The posture that results from all this screen time is what is commonly known as forward head posture.

 The human body follows a simple rule; whatever position you place your body in for long periods of time, it will make changes and adapt to that position.

 Your body will have a response to this extra weight:

 Your body will compensate by thickening up the bone around that area by depositing more calcium there forming a bony bump.

 The more forward pressure you place on the neck, the more the head will move forward into a forward head posture.

 Why Does All This Matter?